NACBS-Gale Digital Scholar Lab Fellowships

 Gale and NACBS seek applications for 5 Gale-NACBS Non-Residential Fellowships, which will support research or teaching projects that rely on Gale Primary Sources, including those held in Gale’s British Library Newspapers series and Decolonization collection, and use digital humanities methodologies.

 Each fellowship of $2,500 will support the equivalent of one-month’s full-time work (160 hours).
 Awardees may dedicate four consecutive weeks to the fellowship project, or they may spread their work out over a longer period.
 Applicants from all countries are eligible to apply for the fellowship.
 Eligible applicants must be members of NACBS, and be either doctoral students or PhDs.
 (US-based doctoral students must have passed their comprehensive exams and hold ABD status.)
 Fellowships will be awarded by July 15 and must be completed by January 15, 2024.
+A 2-3 page report on how they've used Gale's resources to further their research projects will be due on February 15, 2024.
 Awardees will be expected to attend the November 2023 NACBS conference in Baltimore to present on the initial findings of their research.
 Additional funding will be available from Gale to facilitate conference attendance.

 Gale will host a virtual information session at which they can share with potential applicants more details on the functionality of Gale Digital Scholar Lab.
 The date for this session is TBD.
 Check back for more details.